MrBlenny/s3-static-uploader/README.md

 This provides a few utils that make manipulating your s3 bucket easy.
 It is designed to upload an entire directory and configure it for static hosting.

+Install with:
+`npm i s3-static-uploader`

+The following utils are made available.
+Their interfaces are typed with typescript so you should get i/o annotations.

 * clearBucket
 * createBucket
 * deleteBucket